 - Soft ripe tomato - large wedge

-- Tomato sauce - served on pasta
+- Tomato sauce - serve on chickpea pasta for more iron!

 - Seedless watermelon - wedge with the rind or cut into large strips without rind